An Attorney Can Help Victims Heal After Traumatic Brain Injury

 These causes contribute to impact loading (contact) or inertial loading (non-contact) on the brain, which results in tissue damage and often permanent injury.
 Once the initial injury has transpired, secondary injuries may occur over an extended period of time, and it's very possible that a victim's condition can worsen over time rather than improve.

 We encourage you to seek legal counsel from our group of traumatic brain injury lawyers today.
-At our Salt Lake City law firm, we have the resources necessary to take on any defendant.
-Our personal injury group, led by Mr. Norm Younker, has decades of experience handling these cases and are uniquely qualified to handle your claim.
+At our firm, we have the resources necessary to take on any defendant.
+Our personal injury group has decades of experience handling these cases and they are uniquely qualified to handle your claim.
 Rest assured, you can trust us to work diligently on your behalf and to provide you with unwavering representation.
-To arrange a consultation, contact Younker Hyde Macfarlane via email or phone.
+To arrange a consultation, contact Younker Hyde Macfarlane online or call (801) 335-6467.